testosterone

 Will testosterone replacement therapy (TRT) help with depression?

 Another study of 790 men 65 years or older found similar results.
 They had their levels increased to a mid-normal range for men 19 to 40 years of age.
 They reported better mood and lower severity of depressive symptoms than those who received the placebo.
-They also enjoyed increased sexual activity and erectile function - a great natural mood booster.
+They also saw increased sexual activity and erectile function - a great natural mood booster.

 And that’s not all.
 A systematic review and meta-analysis of 27 randomised placebo-controlled clinical trials involving a total of 1890 men found that testosterone treatment was associated with a significant reduction of depressive symptoms.